 |

-Conversation 1 Lady P.D.ÊJames establishes for Paula Gordon and Bill Russell the universality of stories, which she believes are an elemental human need.
+Lady P.D.
+James establishes the universality of stories, which she believes are an elemental human need.
 She describes literary circumstances that call forth "family" feelings.
 She recalls how a variety of writers explore life's Mystery. |

 Conversation 2 Detective novels are considered both as entertainment and as literature, over generations.
 Lady James describes the tremendous importance good writing has for her and explains her personal credo as a writer.
 With the prestigious Booker Prize as her case in point, she describes and wonders about the process by which literary prizes are awarded.
 She compares day-to-day differences between Great Britain and America, and declares her love for "walkable" cities. |